 - Constantly worrying that things will go wrong

-Since many of the signs of anxiety make it hard to maintain healthy relationships, it’s common for people suffering from anxiety to also have symptoms of depression.
-If an anxiety disorder causes you to isolate from others, it can create feelings of loneliness.
+Since many signs of anxiety make it hard to maintain healthy relationships, it’s common for people suffering from anxiety also to have symptoms of depression.
+If an anxiety disorder causes you to isolate yourself from others, it can create feelings of loneliness.

-Holistic therapies can also decrease the severity of your symptoms.
-Holistic therapy programs work to improve your physical, emotional, and spiritual health.
-Many holistic therapies, like Yoga, also help reduce stress.
-Coping with stress in a healthy manner can make it easier to manage your anxiety disorder, especially because anxiety and stress usually go hand-and-hand.
+- Holistic therapy – These programs work to improve your physical, emotional, and spiritual health.
+Many holistic therapies, like yoga, also help reduce stress.
+Healthily coping with stress can make it easier to manage your anxiety disorder, especially because anxiety and stress usually go hand-in-hand.